What has caused the diversity of life on this planet?

 However, do examples of environment-adapting changes within a species prove that evolution takes place from one species to another?
 Do all fossil discoveries support evolution?
 Do similarities definitely indicate a common ancestor?

-Similarities as Proof of a Common Ancestor
+Similarities as Proof of Common Ancestor

 Darwin pointed out that the forelimbs of humans and many animals have similar bone structures, although the forelimbs are used for different purposes.
 Biochemistry has also found that almost all living things share a similar genetic code and mechanisms for transforming energy and building proteins.